yintrigue/portfolio-ds/ml_flight_delays/README.md

 ## EDA

-The EDA notebook ([HTML](https://yintrigue.github.io/ml_flight_delays/src/html/fp_eda.html), [IPYNB](./src/fp_eda.ipynb)) includes **18 EDAs** that provide important inputs to our feature engineering/selection and model training/fine-tuning.
+The [EDA notebook](https://yintrigue.github.io/ml_flight_delays/src/html/fp_eda.html) includes **18 EDAs** that provide important inputs to our feature engineering/selection and model training/fine-tuning.
 Our EDAs are separated into four broad categories: Datasets, Airlines, Airports, and Weather.
 In particular, **two key lessons** have a significant impact on our feature engineering:

 - Delays propagate through time (e.g. if a flight departs late, it arrives late).